Pistons' Cunningham named MVP of All-Star Rising Stars

 One of the All-Star Weekend's staple events, the format for Rising Stars, matching the league's top rookies against second-year players, was changed this year to a mini-tournament with three games between four teams.

 The “semifinals” were played to a target score of 50, and the final to 25 — a nod to the NBA's 75th anniversary.
-The teams were coached by former All-Stars Isiah Thomas, James Worthy, Rick Barry and Gary Payton.
+The teams were coached by Barry and former All-Stars Isiah Thomas, James Worthy and Gary Payton.

 In the first matchup, Memphis guard Desmond Bane made two free throws to secure a 50-49 win for Team Isaiah over Team Worthy.